LTUC/amman-dotnet-401d2/Curriculum/Class39/Resources/HTTPS.md

 HTTP means that you are not on a secure connection.

-When you navigate to a site that is not enforcing HTTPS that means thta your information you are inputting may not be private.
+When you navigate to a site that is not enforcing HTTPS that means that your information you are inputting may not be private.
 Be careful when you are inputting information. such as personal information into a site that is not protected by HTTPS.